jihadichan/ch/docs/readme.md

 ## AnkiConnect Settings

-Settings to import from Yomichan pop-up to Anki.
+You need to configure how AnkiConnect exports data from the webpage into Anki by configuring the "Anki card format" in Yomitan.
 Settings > Anki > Configure Anki card format

+This is only needed if you make changes to the card format in Yomitan.
+Just import the Yomitan settings as JSON and it should be fine.

 - Deck: UberSentences_Vocab_1

 - Model: UberSentences

-- Settings
+- Fields & values (this depends on the configured card format which you need to configure in Anki, via Tools > Manage Note Types > Fields)

   ```
   sentence: {furigana}
+  display: {furigana}<br><br>{sentence}
   notes: {glossary}<br>Sentence:<br>{sentence}
   source: {clipboard-image}<br>{document-title}<br>{url}
   mp3: {audio}
   data: {}
   ```

 ## UberVocab